Creativity. Vitality. Flourishing.

 Today, the arts centre is a well utilised facility providing a wide range of performances and events, and the opportunity for participation in the performing arts.
 The organisation is committed to excellence in all that it does, ensuring an exciting and bright future.
 Geelong Arts Centre is one of a group of state owned cultural agencies including Arts Centre Melbourne, Museums Victoria, National Gallery of Victoria, State Library of Victoria, Australian Centre for Moving Image (ACMI), Melbourne Recital Centre, Film Victoria and Dockland Studios Melbourne.

 It is a Statutory Authority and was established by the Geelong Performing Arts Centre Trust Act 1980 No 9406.
-The Minister responsible is Martin Foley, Minister for Creative Industries.
+The Minister responsible is Steve Dimopoulos, Minister for Creative Industries.
 Geelong Arts Centre gratefully acknowledges financial assistance from the Victorian Government through Creative Victoria, Department Economic Development, Jobs, Transport and Resources.

 Geelong Arts Centre is leading the way for the creative industries in Geelong and the surrounding region, embarking on an ambitious upgrade to both operations and bricks-and-mortar spaces.